-- PL1_sharing = 3*NNeighbor_Cell_in_list, where NNeighbor_Cell_in_list is the number of neigbour cells whose TCI state(s) are in the active TCI state list (including intra-frequency neighbor cells and inter-frequency neighbor cells without gap)
+- PL1_sharing = 3*NNeighbor_Cell_in_list, where NNeighbor_Cell_in_list is the number of neigbour cells (including intra-frequency neighbour cell(s) and inter-frequency neighbor cell(s) without gap) whose TCI state(s) are in the active TCI state list.
+No requirements are defined for any other neighbor cell(s) whose TCI state(s) is not in the active TCI state list.